December 21, 2024

 SEC’s Selective Scrutiny towards PayPal

 Observers interpret the latest subpoena, which may or may not culminate in a lawsuit, as the SEC’s selective validation in the burgeoning crypto space.
-PayPal ventured into as a major fintech pioneer, soon followed by VISA.
+PayPal ventured into stablecoins as a major fintech pioneer, soon followed by VISA.
 This initiative, amidst the “crypto winter”, stood as a robust endorsement for the technology, perceived as beneficial for U.S. interests due to the U.S. dollar denomination of most stablecoins.

 However, PYUSD’s launch stirred controversy with Rep. Maxine Waters voicing deep concerns, reflecting broader contention among U.S. lawmakers and regulators towards stablecoins.
 Despite this, PayPal, under the vigilant eye of the New York Department of Financial Services (NYDFS), adhered to the prevailing rules during PYUSD’s inception.

 The crux revolves around whether stablecoins, engineered to maintain a monetary peg, can be classified as securities.
-The SEC argues that the collaborative commercial endeavor between PayPal and Paxos in crafting PYUSD, aimed at issuing (not selling) the stablecoin to individuals, embodies a collective enterprise for , hence qualifying as a .
+The SEC argues that the collaborative commercial endeavor between PayPal and Paxos in crafting PYUSD, aimed at issuing (not selling) the stablecoin to individuals, embodies a collective enterprise for profit, hence qualifying as a security.
 This interpretation, however, challenges existing securities norms, particularly concerning the source of “profits” in such arrangements.

 Industry Reaction and PYUSD’s Code Flaws

-The narrative shifted positively post Labs’ victory over the SEC in July 2023, reigniting traditional financial institutions’ interest in the crypto domain.
+The narrative shifted positively post Ripple Labs’ victory over the SEC in July 2023, reigniting traditional financial institutions’ interest in the crypto domain.
 Yet, PayPal’s PYUSD launch, intended as a TradFi adoption milestone, faced resistance from crypto natives due to inherent flaws in PYUSD’s smart contract code.
 If left unaddressed, these issues may embolden other institutions to bypass crypto rules, potentially reshaping the industry to their advantage.

 Potential Vulnerabilities and Centralization Concerns for PayPal